kexiZeroing/kexiZeroing.github.io/src/blog/pdf-custom-rendering.md

 ```

 ## Rendering Text-Layers
+To leverage PDF.js's capabilities, it's important to understand its layered architecture.
 PDF.js gives you the ability to render text layers atop PDF pages that have been rendered using canvas.
 This time you will not only see PDF pages being rendered but you can also select and copy text from them.

+- PDF.js extracts the text content separately from the PDF.
+- It positions each piece of text exactly over the underlying canvas, using absolutely positioned `<div>` elements.
+- Even though you might not see these text `<div>` visually (they’re often transparent), they’re there to support selection and searching.

 According to the [example](https://github.com/mozilla/pdf.js/blob/master/examples/components/pageviewer.html) on how to get a text layer, we need to also import `web/pdf_viewer.js` and `web/pdf_viewer.css`.